 Austin had a 489 credit score and no idea how to use a credit card.
 The counselor he connected with on our platform helped him open a new credit card account, showed him how to budget for the card, and stressed the importance of making on-time payments.
 As several collections came off his credit report, Austin’s score rose to 577 in 7 months, closing in on his mortgage lender’s target score of 620 and his personal goal of 680!

-Why are on-time payments so important?
+Why are on-time payments so important to improving a 489 credit score?

 - Set reminders for yourself.
 Use calendar alerts, apps, or automatic payments to ensure you never miss a due date.